 DRA was more economical than running existing pump stations.
-The discovery led to shutdowns of Pump Station 8 JIM WEEKS nvert-said.atoToday, Alyeska is still using DRA,atothough now it figures prominently inaport-the company's strategic reconfigurationanedprocess, which called for electrifyinggel.the pipeline's remaining pump stations.Injection of DRA is allowing Alyeska to shut down or scale back power usage at pump stations 7 and 9.
+The discovery led to shutdowns of Pump Station 8 nvert-said.atoToday, Alyeska is still using DRA,atothough now it figures prominently inaport-the company's strategic reconfigurationanedprocess, which called for electrifyinggel.the pipeline's remaining pump stations.Injection of DRA is allowing Alyeska to shut down or scale back power usage at pump stations 7 and 9.
 "Depending on the cost of electricity, we may choose to inject DRA rather than run our pumps so hard and save on electricity consumption," Malvick said.
-The decision, like earlier moves to use DRA, hinges on a simple equation.